 Benefits for other Physician services are described in this section under Physician Fees for Surgical and Medical Services.
 Lab, X-ray and diagnostic services for preventive care are described under Preventive Care Services in this section.
 CT scans, PET scans, MRI, MRA, nuclear medicine and major diagnostic services are described under Major Diagnostics - CT, PET Scans, MRI, MRA and Nuclear Medicine - Outpatient in this section.
-Lab and x-ray services related to asthma, diabetes, coronary artery disease, COPD, congestive heart failure, chronic low back pain, hyperlipidemia and hypertension are paid In-Network 100% of the allowed benefit and Out-of-Network 70% of the allowed benefit after you meet the Annual Deductible.
+Lab and x-ray services related to asthma, diabetes, coronary artery disease, COPD, congestive heart failure, chronic low back pain, hyperlipidemia and hypertension are paid at 100% of the allowed benefit.